-In 20% of news articles that we read about cell sites, the reporter refers to a cell tower when they really should be saying cell site.
-What is the difference you might ask?”
+In 20% of news articles about cell sites, the reporter refers to a cell tower when they really should be saying cell site.
+What is the difference?

 A Cell Phone Tower is the actual physical structure that the antennas are attached to.
 Please see our page on types of cell phone towers for more information about recognizing different types of towers.

 It’s also worth noting that a tower can have multiple sites installed upon it.
-For an example, please see the image above where there are two cell sites (let’s suppose these belong to T-Mobile and Verizon, respectively) installed on a cell phone tower.
+For an example, please see the image above where there are two cell sites (suppose these belong to T-Mobile and Verizon, respectively) installed on a cell phone tower.
 The technical term for the installation of a cell site on a cell tower is “collocation.”
-The tower could be owned by T-Mobile or Verizon; or one of the two carriers might have sold the tower to a third party tower company such as American Tower or Crown Castle.
+The tower could be owned by T-Mobile or Verizon, or one of the two carriers might have sold the tower to a third-party tower company such as American Tower or Crown Castle.
 Even if the tower is sold, the “cell site” itself still belongs to the wireless telecom.

 A rooftop cell site is built when antenna and transmission equipment are installed on a building’s roof.
-The Subject Site, in this case, is located on top of a building or other support structure (such as a church steeple, billboard, flagpole, etc.).
-Its antennas and equipment are placed on the roof (or very top), typically with the antennas mounted near or on the parapet of the roof so that they can communicate in all directions.
-Most rooftop cell sites include three sets of antennas (aka “sectors”), which are pointed at 120 degree intervals from each other.
+The Subject Site, in this case, is located on top of a building or other support structure (such as a church steeple, billboard, flagpole, etc).
+Its antennas and equipment are placed on the roof (or highest point), typically with the antennas mounted near or on the parapet of the roof so they can communicate in all directions.
+Most rooftop cell sites include three sets of antennas (aka “sectors”), which are pointed at 120-degree intervals from each other.
 There are typically between 2-4 antennas per sector.
 The equipment on the roof is connected to power and to backhaul (either via telephone service, microwave, or fiber optic cable) to the main telephone system.